 Tenure-Track Assistant or Associate Professors

-D+EA at Cornell University is seeking several exceptional scholars to fill 9-month, tenure-track faculty positions (with a starting date of January 1 or July 1, 2018) related to our core strengths of Design Strategy, Sustainable Futures, and Health and Well-being.
+Due to a number of retirements of long-standing faculty members, D+EA is seeking to hire Tenure-Track Assistant or Associate Professors as well as a Professor of Practice (with a starting date of July 2018) related to our core strengths of Design Strategy and Innovation, Sustainable Futures, and Health and Well-being.

 Applicants’ areas of expertise might include:

 Design for Interaction--improving and augmenting the interactions across systems of people, places, and things through design, and recognizing that the strategic process of design impacts individuals and organizations.

 Design for Sustainability and Resilience--integrating the needs of societies and the integrity of nature, while enhancing quality-of-life and social equity through design.
 Design for Sustainability and Resilience redefines interactions between people and the environment as well as between built and natural environments.

 Interior Design--using design history, theory, and criticism to examine the meaning of form and objects, spaces and interior environments as a material expression of society, advancing design across disciplinary boundaries to fuse leadership skills in creative problem-solving, and engaging interior design as both process and product for accommodating specialized needs.

 Emerging Technologies for Design--developing, testing, and understanding the place of new technologies in creative processes, practices, and design outputs (materials, systems, tools, and means of fabrication and manufacturing).
 Emerging Technologies for Design strives to establish new relationships between people and technology that may help us better understand ourselves.